BUNDESVERBAND IT-MITTELSTAND E.V.

 In its mandate to represent the interests of Rwandan ICT companies, the Chamber offers the following services to its members, among others:

-This partnership project is supported by the German Federal Ministry for Economic Cooperation and Development (BMZ) and will be constituted of a number of well-thought strategic components aiming at building Rwandan ICT-related skills and capacities, generating business opportunities for both the Rwandan and German markets, contributing in ICT- related institutional development and creating long term partnership between Rwandan and German ICT ecosystems.
+The AIPI partnership project is supported by the German Federal Ministry for Economic Cooperation and Development (BMZ) and will be constituted of a number of well-thought strategic components aiming at building Rwandan ICT-related skills and capacities, generating business opportunities for both the Rwandan and German markets, contributing in ICT- related institutional development and creating long term partnership between Rwandan and German ICT ecosystems.